makyo/adiaux/README.md

 1. First, you'll need to create an app and generate all of your tokens.
 Go to <https://apps.twitter.com> and create a new app.
 Fill out your details (it's a pain), leaving the callback url blank.
 Click on the 'Keys and Access Tokens' tab and from there generate an access token.
 2. Store these tokens in `adiaux.ini` - the config entries should match up pretty well with what Twitter gives you
 3. Next, download your Twitter archive by going to your settings.
 At the bottom of the Account page, request your Twitter archive.
-Unzip this and keep the `tweets.csv` file handy.
+Unzip this and keep the `Data/tweets.js` file handy.
+You'll need to delete everything before the first `[` on the first line of the file (we want a JSON file, not a JS file)
 ## Running

 First, you'll need python and virtualenv, then you'll need to install the requirements.
 You can do this like so: